kramire/running-log/README.md

 Run `npm i` in both the `client` and `server` folders.

 ### To Start
 Begin by starting MongoDB.
 For Mac users, this can be done by running `brew services start mongodb`.

-To start the backend, navigate to the `server` folder and run `nodemon index.js`.
+To start the backend, navigate to the `server` folder and run `node index.js`.
 If the server has successfully started, a console log will appear in the terminal stating "Listening on port...".

 To start the frontend, navigate to the `client` folder and run `npm start`.
 This will build the React app, and open it in the browser.

 ## Tech Stack

-React - frontend framework
+* React - frontend framework
-Express - backend framework
+* Express - backend framework
-MongoDb - database
+* MongoDb - database
-LocationIQ API - for reverse geo-coding
+* LocationIQ API - for reverse geo-coding
-DarkSky API - to gather historical weather information
+* DarkSky API - to gather historical weather information